How Long Do Ford F-150s Last? (8 Important Facts)

 Some of the biggest issues with the thirteenth generation of the F-150 are the new aluminum body parts which boost fuel efficiency because of their lightweight but may lower cosmetic longevity due to their susceptibility to corrosion.

-That said, the F-150 is still one of the most reliable trucks that can carry hay, your kids, and also deliver decent off-roading adventures.
-It offers an impressive lineup of engines and provides exceptionally quiet and comfortable driving experience.
+That said, the F-150 is still one of the most reliable trucks that can carry cargo, and your kids, and also deliver decent off-roading adventures.
+It offers an impressive lineup of engines and provides an exceptionally quiet and comfortable driving experience.

 Plus, the operating and maintenance costs are pocket-friendly, although the vehicle is one of the most expensive in its class.